 Red Carnation Hotels (a small luxury boutique chain with the bulk of its global properties in London)

-Which hotels chains earn Virgin Flying Club miles?
+Which hotels chains earn Virgin Flying Club points?

 The following hotel chains are partners with both Avios and Virgin Flying Club, so you get to choose: